jvcanavarro/MongORM/README.md

 ```

 ## Extra: Querying a `EmbeddedDocument`
-The `egs/` folder contains examples of queries to filter a model by id and EmbeddedDocument field value at the same time.
+The `egs` folder contains examples of queries to filter a model by id and `EmbeddedDocument` field value at the same time.
 It also contain a example of adding a new `EmbeddedDocument` model to a `EmbeddedDocumentListField`.

 ## TODO